loboaveces/template-reference/articles/Cooking an IAM policy.md

 ## Your Explanation

 Did you ever eat a layer cake?
-I ask you this because baking an IAM policy is similar to that of layer cake.
+I ask you this because cooking an IAM policy is similar to that of layer cake.
 So, if you did not eat one (shame on you) or you forgot the taste, consider getting one after reading this just for research purposes, of course.
 ![Image description](https://assets.tmecosys.com/image/upload/t_web767x639/img/recipe/ras/Assets/feb740ee-6c3f-4246-9c75-93ab2fa82cad/Derivates/04674732-149d-4629-a176-e358d8098287.jpg)

 Well, to prepare an IAM policy prevously we need three main components defined: